 Co-op program participants typically do not receive tuition reimbursement or premiums for working multiple terms in a single academic year.
 However, 8% of co-op companies offered tuition reimbursement and 25% of companies provided benefits like gym access, insurance, retirement investing, and life insurance options.

 Companies usually do not hire freshman-year students as part of their co-op programs.
 For the remaining years of study, the highest percentage of organizations hire third-year students working toward a Bachelor of Engineering.

 The percentages of companies across all industries who hired coops by degree and year of study are:

-Students in Bachelors of Science and engineering programs are hired as interns at approximately 66% of companies in the third year and over 50% in the fourth year.
-Meanwhile, 52% of companies hire third-year students seeking a Bachelor of Business Administration for summer internships and 49% employ third-year students pursuing a Bachelor of Arts for internships.
+Third-year students in Bachelors of Science were hired by 73% of companies.
+Engineering program students were are hired by 62% of companies as interns in the third year and approximately 70%% in the fourth year.
+Meanwhile, 67% of companies hire third-year students seeking a Bachelor of Business Administration for summer internships, and 59% employ third-year students pursuing a Bachelor of Arts for internships.

-As you prepare for 2022 and beyond, consider how new graduates and Gen Z talent desire different things than generations before.
+Looking ahead to 2023, consider how new graduates and Gen Z talent are motivated by different things than generations before.
 Use Mercer's US New Graduate Pay and Gen Z Compensation report to re-evaluate your employee value propositions (EVPs) to attract and retain the best employees.

 For additional information on graduate and student hiring and pay trends, visit US New Graduate Pay & Student Hiring Rates Survey | Mercer (imercer.com).